 Does your business collect employee data?
 As an employer, you must evaluate people’s qualifications, support the team’s well-being, ensure workplace safety, manage salaries, benefits and sick days, as well as comply with legal requirements.
 In order to do all this properly, you must collect personal data.
 Let’s talk about the data you store about your employees and how to make sure you handle it in a manner that protects their privacy and complies with data regulations like GDPR.

-Types of employee data
+Which types of employee data are there?

 Let’s review some of the highly personal information you may store about your employees: